 The Cannabis game is an exciting one.
 We’re constantly discovering new ways to catch our medicated buzz, and for some, discover the more unconventional methods to be the best.
-From batters to butters and oils to shatter and wax, toking and dabs have become more potent and popular than ever.
+From batters to butters and oils to wax and shatter, toking and dabs have become more potent and popular than ever.
 What’s the difference between the different types of dabs?
 Let’s take a peak.

 Understanding budder, wax and shatter dabs